© J. Rains

-With a dash of Mallorcan glamour and a tonne of local good cheer, the beautiful island of Mallorca glitters and shines over Christmas and New Year’s, making it an ideal place to visit on your Christmas holiday.
+With a dash of Mallorcan glamour and a tonne of local good cheer, the beautiful island of Mallorca glitters and shines over Christmas and New Year, making it an ideal place to visit during the Christmas break.

-When New Year’s beckons, the whole island gathers for a celebration - New Year is called "Año Nuevo" in Spanish and New Year's Eve is "Nochevieja", so watch out for any advertised events with these names.
-While New Year’s Eve is brought in with fireworks and parties, the Spanish traditionally celebrate the 6th January, the Dia del Reis (Three Kings Day) with a feast, so you’ll also find some elaborate dining events and traditional parades and festivals well into the beginning of January.
+When New Year’s beckons, the whole island gathers for a celebration.
+New Year is called 'Año Nuevo' in Spanish and New Year's Eve is 'Nochevieja', so watch out for any advertised events with these names.
+While New Year’s Eve is brought in with fireworks and parties, the Spanish traditionally celebrate on January 6th, the 'Día de Reyes' or Three Kings Day with a feast, so you’ll also find some elaborate dining events and traditional parades and festivals well into the beginning of January.

 The whole island is putting on an action-packed schedule of events over the festive season.
 Here’s our guide to the top things to do over Christmas and New Year in Mallorca.

 The ever-popular Christmas Fair & Ice Rink is hosted once again in the city of Palma with plenty of food stalls and other handicrafts available.
 Most of the stalls are found around Plaça d'Espanya, with others in Plaça Major and along the Ramblas.
 Open daily from 10:00 until 21:00.

 Palma’s Pueblo Español’s Christmas market is always a much anticipated occasion, and many of the towns, villages and ports will host their own festive markets throughout December and into January.
 Alaro, Alcúdia, Andratx, Artá, Campos, Felanitx, Llucmajor, Manacor, Muro, Santanyí and Sóller are just some of the towns hosting festivities worth attending.